 Khan made his debut with the romantic comedy Jaane Tu...
 Ya Jaane Na (2008), which emerged as a box-office success

-Khan studied directing and screenwriting at the New York Film Academy (NYFA) in Los Angles.
+Khan studied directing and screenwriting at the New York Film Academy (NYFA) in Los Angeles.
 He has a degree in directing.
 NYFA is a magnet for Hollywood star kids who want to be in the industry.

 Khan talked to Uttara Choudhury in New York about the short films he has directed and the feature he one day hopes to make.
 Khan says he embraces commercial Bollywood movies so that he can get box-office clout to do offbeat films.
 Khan stars next in director Vishal Bhardwaj’s rustic satire, Matru Ki Bijlee Ka Mandola.